 By adopting a more restorative justice, we can address the needs of the abused and the abuser so that both may become healthy, productive members of society.
 Not everyone can be helped, but that’s no excuse for not trying, especially when it is more than abundantly clear that our current methods have failed miserably.

 That said, no one should ever be required to forgive.
 Demanding forgiveness for yourself or others is itself an abusive practice designed to silence victims and quash further efforts to seek justice.
-Demanding forgiveness makes the victim responsible for resolving the crime against them, lifting the burden from the abuser and placing it squarely on the victim’s shoulders.
+Demanding forgiveness makes the victim responsible for resolving the crime against them and lifts the burden of atonement from the abuser.
 Telling a victim that they have to forgive is tantamount to telling them to “just get over it.”

 If we really want to stop abuse, we have to face it every time it happens, no matter where it comes from.
 First, however, we have to recognize our own flaws and failings.
 The more we need to defend our own mistakes, the more we will need to defend the mistakes of others as a way to keep our own failings hidden, especially from ourselves.
 No one can change who will not acknowledge their own flaws.